Learn about many of the available medications in our database.

 How does this medication work?
 What will it do for me?

 Botulinum toxin is a neuromuscular paralytic agent.
 It blocks the nerves that are responsible for muscle activity and helps to relax muscles that are in constant contraction (spasm).
 It is used to treat conditions that are caused by certain muscles going into spasm.
 These include:

-Botulinum toxin is injected into a muscle by a qualified health professional.
-When given for conditions of the eye, the medication is injected into the surrounding muscle or tissue of the eye.
+Botulinum toxin is injected into a muscle or a gland (when used for excessive salivation) by a qualified health professional.
+When given for conditions of the eye, the medication is injected into the muscle or tissue surrounding the eye.

 It is important this medication be given exactly as recommended by your doctor.
 If you miss an appointment to receive botulinum toxin type A, contact your doctor as soon as possible to reschedule your appointment.
 It is very important to keep your appointments for treatment and follow-up.

 The dried product should be stored at room temperature (up to 25°C).
 Once reconstituted, it may be stored in a refrigerator at 2°C to 8°C for up to 24 hours.
 This medication should be kept out of the reach of children.

 Do not dispose of medications in wastewater (e.g. down the sink or in the toilet) or in household garbage.
 Ask your pharmacist how to dispose of medications that are no longer needed or have expired.